From Ghana to USA: Ghanaian goalie 'quits' football to chase American dream

 Osei's performance at Heart of Lions

-Before leaving, Osei had an impressive run, keeping nine clean sheets in 17 matches and conceding only 14 goals, according to Transfermarkt.
+Before leaving, Lawrence Osei had an impressive run, keeping nine clean sheets in 17 matches and conceding 14 goals, according to Transfermarkt.

 His performances earned him the Goalkeeper of the Month Award in November 2025.